FinOps-Open-Cost-and-Usage-Spec/foundation/README.md

 * [FOCUS Code of Conduct](code_of_conduct.md)
 * [FOCUS Steering Committee](steering_committee.md)

+## What is FinOps Open Cost & Usage Specification (FOCUS)?

+FOCUS is a community specification that works to establish an open standard for cloud billing data.
+It specifies vendor neutral cross-cloud measures for key cost & usage dimensions/metrics.
+These measures and their derivations establish a baseline schema that enables cloud billing data to be surfaced in a common FinOps-serviceable format.
+This project is sponsored and maintained by the [FinOps Foundation](https://www.finops.org).

 ## Membership Documents

 * FOCUS [Membership Agreement](Foundation-Participation_Agreement-Preview.pdf) and [Code of Conduct](code_of_conduct.md)